firephinx/mklz-fps/README.md

 ## Approach

-Just to reiterate, the challenge was to have the fastest sorting algorithm in a garbage-collected language on a 72-core machine with an input of 100,000,000 key value pairs.
+Just to reiterate, the challenge was to have the fastest comparison-based sorting algorithm in a garbage-collected language on a 72-core machine with an input of 100,000,000 key value pairs.

 ![Sorting Competition Slide](/images/competitionSlide.PNG)